Getting Started as a Locum in 2023

 You should also make digital copies and keep things organised for future reference, in case your payments aren't received and you need to raise this with your Trust or agency.

-Be prepared to spend a weekend, or a few evenings, to get up to speed with this.
-You'll have to learn how to check your payslips to make sure you're getting paid the correct rate and that all their deductions are all correct.
+Be prepared to spend a weekend getting up to speed with this.
+You'll have to learn how to check your payslips to make sure you're getting paid the correct rate and that all the deductions are all correct.
 Once you’re up and running, you’ll only need a few hours here and there to keep your paperwork in order.
 Our article 'decoding your locum payslip' will help you get to grips with this.

 Most locums say that the extra admin is well worth the effort when considering the financial rewards, flexibility, and better work-life balance that they've gained when working as a locum.